 Unlike Sherman, Mühe photographs his subject from the back.
 This is necessary to assist with the impersonation, but it also adds a mysterious, almost voyeuristic quality to the photographs.
 As has been suggested, Mühe may be referencing the great German Romantic painter, Caspar David Friedrich in his use of a Rückenfigur, “Figure from the back” composition.
 The visual conceit was popularized by Friedrich and his cohorts as a means to give the viewer a you-are-there experience.
 Like Friedrich’s existential icon, “The Wanderer Above the Sea of Fog”, Mühe’s “Angela” is all alone gazing at some resonant part of Germany.
 Is she just taking it in, or looking for answers?
 The locales are varied.
 Some seem hospitable and easy, while others complicated and unknowable.
 In either case, they’re fitting metaphors for the leader of a country confronting its many challenges.

 The second, “Audi on the Zugspritze”, looks more like a painting than a photograph.
-In this image, the woman holds a metal thermos cup and stares out at the Zugspritze, the highest peak in Germany.
+In this image, the woman holds a metal thermos cup in both hands for warmth as she stares out at the Zugspritze, the highest peak in Germany.
 This shot required herculean efforts on the part of Mühe and his assistants who had to lug the door of an armored Audi A8, weighing nearly a ton, up to the site for the photo.

-Having been born in East Germany and ten when the wall came down, Mühe experienced living under the harsh conditions of the GDR followed by a very different experience of Germany post-reunification.
-This can’t help but give him a deep understanding of his country and its people.
+Having been born in East Germany and ten years old when the wall came down, Mühe experienced living under the harsh conditions of the GDR followed by a very different experience of Germany post-reunification.
+This can’t help but give him a deep understanding of his country, its people and what it means to be German.

 No comments: